Ron Reagan

+His progressive views contrast with those of his conservative father, President Ronald Reagan.
+He has been an outspoken critic of the modern-day Republican Party and has said his father would be "ashamed" over the influence of Donald Trump in the Republican Party.

 Early life and education

 Reagan was born on May 20, 1958, at Cedars-Sinai Medical Center in Los Angeles.
-He is the youngest son of Ronald Reagan and his second wife, Nancy Davis Reagan.
+He is the only son of Ronald Reagan and his second wife, Nancy Davis Reagan.
 The family lived in Sacramento while his father was governor, from 1967 to 1975.
 His sister, Patti Davis, is five and a half years older.
-His older brother Michael Reagan, adopted as an infant by Ronald Reagan and his first wife, Jane Wyman, is 13 years older.
-He also had two half-sisters born to Reagan and Wyman, Maureen Reagan (1941–2001) and Christine Reagan, who was born prematurely, on June 26, 1947, and died the same day.
-At an early age, his father, Ronald Reagan, often joked that they were related to every royal family with the name O'Regan in Europe.
-Burke's Peerage provided the Reagans with their family tree, which lacked any direct connection to European royalty.
+His older adoptive brother Michael Reagan, adopted as an infant by Ronald Reagan and his first wife, Jane Wyman, is 13 years older.
+He also had two half-sisters born to Reagan and Wyman, Maureen Reagan (1941–2001) and Christine Reagan, who was born prematurely on June 26, 1947, and died the same day.

 Ron Reagan undertook a different philosophical and political path from his father at an early age.
-At 12, he told his parents that he would not be going to church anymore because he was an atheist.
+At 12, he told his parents he would not be going to church anymore because he was an atheist.

 Reagan attended and was expelled from The Webb School of California.
 He commented:

 They [the school administration] thought I was a bad influence on the other kids.
 As I recall, the immediate reason was I went to a dance at a neighboring girl's school in a classmate's car.
 This was an infraction.
 They had been looking for an excuse.
 I didn't get caught at anything.

 Reagan dropped out of Yale University in 1976 after one semester to become a ballet dancer.
 He joined the Joffrey Ballet in pursuit of his lifelong dream and participated in the Joffrey II Dancers, a troupe for beginning dancers, where he was mentored by Sally Brayley.
 Time wrote in 1980: "It is widely known that Ron's parents have not managed to see a single ballet performance of their son, who is clearly very good, having been selected to the Joffrey second company, and is their son nonetheless.
 Ron talks of his parents with much affection.
 But these absences are strange and go back a ways."
 The parent Reagans went to see Ron perform at the Lisner Auditorium on Monday, May 18, 1981.
 The elder Reagan commented in his White House diary on this day that Ron's performance was "darn good" and reminiscent of Fred Astaire.

 Reagan, who was 22 and married by the time his father took office, never lived in the White House.
-He dropped his Secret Service protection eighteen months into his father's presidency.
+He dropped his Secret Service protection 18 months into his father's presidency.